How Much Does It Cost to Publish a Book in 2023?

 - Cover design: free to $500

 - Formatting: free to $100

-With PublishDrive, sell in stores like Amazon, Apple, Google, IngramSpark, Kobo, and thousands of other book channels.
+With PublishDrive, you can sell in stores like Amazon, Apple, Google, IngramSpark, Kobo, and thousands of other book channels, including hard-to-reach markets like China.
 With proven tools and solutions, manage everything you need on one dashboard.
-Ready to streamline your business?
+Ready to streamline your author business?